axiros/transcrypt/show.markdown

 <img src="./img/q1.png" height="200px">
 <img src="./img/q2.png" height="200px">

-~ Factor 5 penalty versus handcrafted js.
+~ Factor 3 penalty versus handcrafted js.

 Deal, for all the Python expressivity / builtin wtf-avoidance available.<br>
 *And direct js is always at hand, should you miss it.*

+Checkout `-f` fastpath also.

 ## Features: